Amiral Ronarc'h-class frigate: Development

 Defence Minister Jean-Yves Le Drian announced the launch of the five-ship program on 29 May 2015 at the naval aviation base in Lann-Bihoué.
 In 2021 it was reported that work on the second and third frigates in the series would be accelerated with first steel cut for modules of the second ship of the class envisaged for October.

 The FTIs, of a contained size, would better correspond to the demands of the export markets according to the Direction générale de l'armement (DGA; English: Directorate General of Armaments) and also make it possible to maintain the development and production capacities of the French shipyards.

 These ships will incrementally supersede the s, in the role of first rank frigates, replacing all five frigates of that class by 2035.
 In the interim, a modernization of three vessels in the La Fayette class is being undertaken to extend their useful lives into the early 2030s.
 In November 2022 it was announced that the first two FDI frigates (Amiral Ronarc'h and Amiral Louzeau) would be based at Brest.

 The FDI will have significant anti-aircraft capabilities with active antenna radar and fixed planes, anti-submarine capabilities (helicopter and towed sonar), and will have a displacement of 4,000 to 4,500 t.
-In 2025, Yannick Chenevard, a member of the National Defence and Armed Forces Committee responsible for the navy budget, indicated that the fourth and fifth French navy FDIs (Amiral Nomy and Amiral Cabanier) would incorporate enhanced capabilities including 32 Aster surface-to-air missile silos instead of 16.
-It was also indicated that all remaining French frigates would also receive a similar upgrade in the 2030s, and that all vessels of the class would receive 2 × 2 Sadral Mistral Simbad-RC point defence SAM (either fit from build or retrofit at a later date) to help deal with the rising threat posed by drones.
+In 2025, Yannick Chenevard, a member of the National Defence and Armed Forces Committee responsible for the navy budget, indicated that the fourth and fifth French navy FDIs would incorporate enhanced capabilities including 32 Aster surface-to-air missile silos instead of 16.
+It was also indicated that this would be retroffited into the first three French frigates in the 2030s, and that all vessels of the class would receive 2 × 2 Sadral Mistral Simbad-RC point defence SAM (either fit from build or retrofit at a later date) to help deal with the rising threat posed by drones.

 The French Defence Ministry announced the award of a contract to DCNS for the development and construction of five intermediate-size frigates (FTIs) intended for the French Navy on 21 April 2017.
 The frigates will be equipped with electronic systems and sensors developed by Thales and Aster 30 missiles.